Latin American Public Opinion Project

 The LAPOP Lab (formerly known as the Latin American Public Opinion Project) is a research institute specializing in the development, implementation, and analysis of public opinion surveys.
-Founded by Mitchell A. Seligson over two decades ago, its principal focus is on governance and democracy in Latin America.
+Founded by Mitchell A. Seligson over two decades ago, its principal focus is on governance and democracy in Latin America and the Caribbean.
 The AmericasBarometer is the best-known survey produced by LAPOP.
 It is the most extensive survey of democratic public opinion and behavior that covers the Americas (North, Central, South, and the Caribbean).
 It measures democratic values and behaviors using voter surveys.
 Elizabeth Zechmeister is the director of LAPOP.
 Noam Lupu is associate director of LAPOP.

 History

 LAPOP has its origins in studies of democratic values in Costa Rica.
 This pioneering public opinion research took place in the 1970s, a time in which much of the rest of Latin America was under the control of authoritarian regimes, prohibiting studies of public opinion.
 As democratization expanded in Latin America, LAPOP grew in scope and size.
 Today LAPOP regularly carries out public opinion surveys in nearly every country in Latin America, Canada, the United States, and much of the Caribbean.